 NOTE: The above-listed contact information for Equity Officers may be updated as needed and without requiring the approval of the Board of Curators.

 Equity Resolution Processes.
 The University is committed to preventing and eliminating impermissible discrimination and harassment in its educational programs, activities and employment.
-To that end, the University maintains policies regarding reporting, investigation, and resolution of Complaints of discrimination, harassment, or sexual misconduct.
+To that end, the University maintains policies regarding reporting, investigation, and resolution of complaints of discrimination or harassment.
 Specifically, please see:

-Section 600.030 – Equity Resolution Process for Resolving Complaints of Discrimination, Harassment and Sexual Misconduct Against a Student or Student Organization
+Section 600.040 – Equity Resolution Process for Resolving Complaints of Discrimination and Harassment Against a Faculty Member or Student or Student Organization

-Section 600.040 – Equity Resolution Process for Resolving Complaints of Discrimination, Harassment and Sexual Misconduct Against a Faculty Member

-Section 600.050 – Equity Resolution Process for Resolving Complaints of Discrimination, Harassment and Sexual Misconduct Against a Staff Member

-Section 600.060 - Equity Resolution Process for Resolving Complaints of Discrimination and Harassment Against the University of Missouri
+Section 600.050 – Equity Resolution Process for Resolving Complaints of Discrimination and Harassment Against a Staff Member or the University of Missouri